twonum/swift-code/README.md

 5. **Access the app:**

-   Open [http://localhost:3000](http://localhost:3000) in your browser to see SwiftCode in action.
+   Open [http://localhost:3000](http://localhost:3000) in your browser to see SwiftCodee in action.

 ## Usage

 - **Sign In:**
   Click on the "Sign In with Google" button in the sign-in dialog to authenticate.
-The sign-in dialog features extreme entry/exit animations and a dynamic main heading ("SwiftCode") in a striking green hue.
+The sign-in dialog features extreme entry/exit animations and a dynamic main heading ("SwiftCodee") in a striking green hue.

 - **Chat & Code Workspace:**
   After signing in, you'll be directed to your workspace.
 Use the chat interface to interact with the AI or collaborators, and view your code updates in real-time.